tuana9a/dkhptd/README.md

-# assistant-view-service
+# puppeteer-control-plane

-View Layer for HUST Assistant
+A simple control plane for [puppeteer-worker](https://github.com/tuana9a/puppeteer-worker)